conradakunga/Blog/_posts/2023-08-18-enum-attributes-for-enum-values-in-c.md

 The line `[AttributeUsage(AttributeTargets.Field)]` indicates that the attribute is meant to be applied to a `Field`, of which an `enum` value is.

+We are indicating the attribute takes as a parameter the `Make` of the `Vehicle`.

 We can then update our `Model` `enum` as follows:

 ```csharp